aarushirc14/seng438-a1/report.md

   </tr>
 </table>

-## How the pair testing was managed and team work/effort was divided  {#how-the-pair-testing-was-managed-and-team-work-effort-was-divided}
+# How the pair testing was managed and team work/effort was divided

 Following the guidelines of pair testing, the two pairs formed were: